alba1735/tRNAgraph/docs/data_structure.md

 Provenance metadata for reproducibility.

-- `trnagraphruninfo`: Parameters used during the `trnagraph build` command.
+- `trnagraphruninfo`: Parameters used during the `trnagraph analyze build` command.

 ---